 So What Should I Do?

-You should never rush filing.
-Therefore, if you live in southern New Jersey, are in deep financial trouble, and are considering bankruptcy, please call my office immediately at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your options.
+You should never rush filing, so don't wait too long to do it.
+Give yourself the time to do it right.
+Therefore, if you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are in deep financial trouble, are considering bankruptcy, and are ready to take action, call my office immediately at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your options.
 Don't wait until it it too late!